 We'll also hear voices of remembrance and reflection.
 We begin with the story of the day 10 years ago, a day that dawned bright and clear on the East Coast.

-CARL KASSELL: From NPR News in Washington, I'm Carl Kassell.
-President Bush is in Florida today appearing at an elementary school in Sarasota to push his education reforms.
+CARL KASELL: From NPR News in Washington, I'm Carl Kasell.
+President Bush is in Florida today, appearing at an elementary school in Sarasota to push his education reforms.
 NPR's Don Gonyea reports from the White House.

 CORNISH: The big battle on Capitol Hill was over what to do with the budget surplus.
-Unemployment was less than 5 percent and Michael Jordan was thinking of coming out of retirement a second time.
-The first hint that something was wrong came shortly after 8:00 a.m.
+Unemployment was less than 5 percent, and Michael Jordan was thinking of coming out of retirement a second time.
+The first hint that something was wrong came shortly after 8 a.m.
 A passenger plane out of Boston was missing.

-UNIDENTIFIED MALE #1: American 1-1, the American on the frequency, how do you hear me?
+UNIDENTIFIED MALE: American 1-1, the American on the frequency, how do you hear me?

-UNIDENTIFIED MALE #2: We just had a plane crash into level 4 of the World Trade Center.
-Transmit a second alarm and start relocating companies into the area.
+MALE: We just had a plane crash into Level 4 of the World Trade Center.
+Transmit a second alarm, and start relocating companies into the area.

 CORNISH: Calls flooded New York City's emergency radio system.

-UNIDENTIFIED MALE #3: The World Trade Center tower number 1 is on fire.
-The whole left side of the building, there was just a huge explosion.
-Engine 1 (unintelligible)
+MALE: The World Trade Center Tower Number 1 is on fire.
+The whole left side of the building - there was just a huge explosion.

-UNIDENTIFIED MALE 3: Engine 1-0 to the World Trade Center and 60.
-Send every available ambulance, everything you got to the World Trade Center now.
+MALE: Engine 1 out.
+World Trade Center, 10-60.
+Send every available ambulance, everything you got, to the World Trade Center.
+Now.

-UNIDENTIFIED FEMALE #1: We seen it from the front angle before, but not from this angle.
+UNIDENTIFIED FEMALE: We seen it from the front angle before, but not from this angle.